laurencw348/applewebsite/documents/design-journey.md

 - Biggest problem encountered was inability to find parking information online, intervieee spent quite a bit of time trying to find a carpark in the area.
 Tried to look for a phone number to contact, and was unable to find one.
 Overcame this problem by asking a friend to get out of the car and ask one of the vendors for the best place to park
 - Interviewee recalls another food event in her hometown (Chevy Chase, MD) where she got lost on the way to a festival because there was no directions on the website or posters
 - Spent time: getting food and drinks, socializing, going to the shops in downtown
+- Interviewee has heard a lot about AppleFest from friends, and knows that it sells a lot of delicious fruits and fun crafts
+- Would like to attend, just hasn't had the time in the past

 ### Needs (Milestone 1)